cmderdev/cmder/README.md

 You may use your favorite version of Git by including its path in the `%PATH%` enviroment variable.
 Moreover, the **Mini** edition of Cmder (found on the [downloads page](https://github.com/cmderdev/cmder/releases)) excludes any vendored Git binaries.

-### Using external Cygwin/Babun, MSys2, or Git for Windows SDK with Cmder.
+### Using external Cygwin/Babun, MSys2, WSL, or Git for Windows SDK with Cmder.

+You may run bash (the default shell used on Linux, macOS and GNU/Hurd) externally on Cmder, using the following instructions:

 1. Setup a new task by pressing '<kbd>Win</kbd> +<kbd>Alt</kbd> + <kbd>T</kbd>'.
 1. Click the '+' button to add a task.